-- For details of legislation and up to date information on Child Protection, see: Safeguarding children and young people - The following local authority organisations are responsible for key inter-agency forums for child protection, safeguarding assessments and decisions at level and are identified on local government websites: - Social Services Departments - Local Safeguarding Children Board (LSCB) - Multi Agency Safeguarding Hub (MASH). - Radicalisation and Extremism Prevent Duty Guidance - NSPCC.
+- For details of legislation and up to date information on Child Protection, see: Safeguarding children and young people - The following local authority organisations are responsible for key inter-agency forums for child protection, safeguarding assessments and decisions at level and are identified on local government websites: - Social Services Departments - o Local Safeguarding Children Board (LSCB) - o Multi Agency Safeguarding Hub (MASH). - Radicalisation and Extremism Prevent Duty Guidance - NSPCC.
 A registered charity established to prevent cruelty to children.
-Help line for concerns about a child's welfare 0808 800 5000 - Children England A registered charity created by other charities aimed at creating a society where all children and young people are valued, protected and listened to, their rights are realised, and families are supported - Child exploitation and Online Protection (CEOP) - Department for Education's (DfE) guidance for safeguarding children in out-of-school settings - See Appendix 4 for UK Youth safeguarding contacts
+Help line for concerns about a child's welfare 0808 800 5000 - Children England A registered charity created by other charities aimed at creating a society where all children and young people are valued, protected and listened to, their rights are realised, and families are supported - Child exploitation and Online Protection (CEOP) - After-school clubs, community activities, and tuition Safeguarding guidance for providers See Appendix 4 for UK Youth safeguarding contacts